Our Team

 • Lori Wiley, PhD (Education-Exceptionalities), AuD, CCC-A, Audiologist

-• Dr. Lori Wiley serves as Co-Director of Development for the Baker Institute for Children with Hearing Loss, focused on Hawaii & International efforts.
+• Dr. Lori Wiley is the Hawaii Development & Community Relations Lead for the Baker Institute for Children with Hearing Loss.
 Additionally, she is the Parent Engagement Specialist on a research team at the University of Hawaii at Manoa Center on Disability Studies.
 Previously, Lori was an adjunct faculty at the Communication Sciences and Disorders Department at the University of Hawaii John A. Burns School of Medicine.
 She also volunteered in an auditory-oral classroom at a local public school in Hawaii.
 In the crucible of her family life, Lori has learned valuable lessons about supporting and advocating for the needs of children with disabilities; she and her husband are parents of now young adult triplet sons who received early intervention services, with two sons having received special education and 504 accommodations.
 She describes her work with Listen to Me!
 Hawaii as a dream come true- to be a part of a program committed to empowering families.

 • Danielle-headshot-2025-1